 What Makes It Stand Out: The unique star shape provides visual flair and a porous texture that breaks apart without crumbling, letting handlers downsize portions for small dogs or calorie-restricted training.
 Grain-free, corn-free, soy-free formulation meets common allergy checkpoints while still feeling indulgent.

-Cons: bags are only 6 oz and vanish quickly with large breeds; fat content can upset sensitive stomachs if over-fed; stars can stick together in humid climates.
+- Vanish quickly with large breeds; fat content can upset sensitive stomachs if over-fed; stars can stick together in humid climates

 Bottom Line: Merrick Power Bites suit owners who want grain-free beef flavor with playful presentation.
 Quantity constraints make them a better occasional jackpot than a daily staple for big dogs, but quality and texture earn a thumbs-up.